 We have specific information in this collection for about 20% of Grinnell residential properties and information on the former owners for most residential properties.
 The commercial district and the historic district on the north side of town are the areas with the most available information.

 Can’t find what you’re looking for on this page?
 You can try searching your address (house number and street) in Digital Grinnell or in the blog Grinnell Stories.
 Or, for more resources, check out our Archive Repository page, our Oral Histories page, our Obituary Database, or our Poweshiek History Preservation Project page.

 Documents on Grinnell Architecture

 Includes a narrative summary of some houses like the Sumner Bixby house, the Grinnell Historical Museum, and others, along with the resources consulted in the document, and a list of the history of 15 specific homes on East Street, Park Street, First Avenue, Fourth Avenue, Main Street, and Broad Street.
 Written by Pat Murphy in 1976.
 30 pages.

 This is a quick reference guide put together by the library archivist.
-It includes short descriptions of architects, where they were based, and the buildings they designed; mainly commercial buildings, including Bartlett, Benjamin J.; Eastman, Charles Edward; Holsman, Henry K.; Proudfood, Bird and Rawson; and Coutts, Robert G.; and many others; includes 6 images, 30 pages
+It includes short descriptions of architects, where they were based, and the buildings they designed; mainly commercial buildings, including Bartlett, Benjamin J.; Eastman, Charles Edward; Holsman, Henry K.; Proudfood, Bird and Rawson; and Coutts, Robert G.; and many others.
+Includes 6 images in 30 pages.

 “National Register of Historic Places Registration Form” for Grinnell Historic Commercial District Boundary Increase, includes function and use description, previously non-contributing buildings that have been re-evaluated, a resource tabulation and evaluation summary of addresses, styles, and building dates, statement of significance, added district buildings, and a table of Grinnell Commercial Historic District property owners, also includes various photos and maps, 183 pages